 Our BiSKITsTM platform allows us to develop designer Superkines by fusing them to other proteins, antibodies, cytokines or other Superkines in order to combine two distinct but synergistic functions into one molecule: a BiSKITTM.
-Medicenna is working towards selecting a lead BiSKITTM candidate before the end of calendar 2021.
+Medicenna plans to announce data on its lead BiSKITTM candidate at a conference in the first half of calendar 2022.